open-metadata/OpenMetadata/openmetadata-docs-v1/content/v1.0.0/connectors/storage/s3/index.md

 {% stepDescription title="1.
 Visit the Services Page" %}

-The first step is to ingesting the metadata from your sources.
-To do that create a service connection first.
+The first step is ingesting the metadata from your sources.
+Under Settings, you will find a Services link an external source system to OpenMetadata.
 Once a service is created, it can be used to configure metadata, usage, and profiler workflows.

-To visit the Database Services page, click on 'Settings' in the top navigation bar and select 'Databases' from left panel.
+To visit the Services page, select Services from the Settings menu.

 {% /stepDescription %}

 {% stepVisualInfo %}

 {% image
-src="/images/v1.0.0/openmetadata/connectors/visit-database-service-page.png"
+src="/images/v1.0.0/openmetadata/connectors/visit-services.png"
 alt="Visit Services Page"
-caption="Find Databases option on left panel of the settings page" /%}
+caption="Find Dashboard option on left panel of the settings page" /%}

 {% /stepVisualInfo %}